 Park Loop Road

-We did the park loop drive one the west park of the park.
-It was mostly dirt road that wound around the mountains and many of the trailheads.
+We did the park loop drive on the west part of the park.
+It was mostly a dirt road that wound around the mountains and many of the trailheads.
 You got some beautiful views of Tuscon and got to see so many huge and beautiful cacti!

 If you’re going to head to Saguaro National Park, you should make plans to check out their hiking options.
 They have all kinds of amazing hiking options available.